gecio/gecio.github.io/docs/_optimist/guided_tour/step05/index.en.md

 Now you know some common OpenStack commands, and have a better overview of the system.

-The commands mentioned are required in the next steps and thus form the basis for the rest of the guided tour.
+The mentioned commands are required in the next steps and form the basis for the rest of the guided tour.

-In step 6, you will create and use your own SSH key pairs.
+In [Step 6](/optimist/guided_tour/step6/), you will create and use your own SSH key pairs.